Welcome to Part 4 of our Web Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your website or blog as described in Part Two.
-Then, get it all configured as described in Part Three.
-After all this is in place, you can then connect all of the dots with plugins such as the ones discussed in the section below.
+Simple … first, set up your WordPress site as explained in Part Two.
+Then, get it configured as shown in Part 3.
+After all this is in place, you can then automate these processes using plugins like the ones listed in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at a number of WordPress plugins that can help:
+Let’s take a quick look at a number of plugins that can:

-- Syndicate content automatically to social sites and social bookmarking websites
+- Syndicate content automatically to social media sites and social bookmarking accounts

-- Post content via RSS feeds to other sites
+- Syndicate content via RSS to other web properties

 Jetpack

-You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, LinkedIn, GooglePlus and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, Google+, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/